 I remember my first dining experience at Wagamama.
 It was in the Soho London branch next to my office, and a friend had suggested that we grab a quick bite to eat.
 It was a relatively new concept in the UK at the time – the idea you all sit together with strangers at a communal table and order big steaming bowls of ramen noodles.
-I loved it, because it’s the type of food I’ve grown up with and, beforehand if I ever wanted to have this type of meal, I’d have to go to Chinatown (or Hong Kong ) to get it.
+I loved it, because it’s the type of food I’ve grown up with and, beforehand if I ever wanted to have this type of meal, I’d have to go to Chinatown or my parents to get it.

 Since my first Wagamama meal in Dean Street, I’ve lost count quite how many noodles I’ve slurped or katsu curries I’ve demolished.
 Over the years, I’ve never really had a bad dish, although some have been better than others.